mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/release-notes/1.2.0/index.md

 ### Breaking changes
 * Automatic Profile creation on the first login is disabled by default for security purposes.
-Consult documentation on [onboarding new users][onboarding-new-users] for details.
+Consult the documentation on [onboarding new users][onboarding-new-users] for details.

 [onboarding-new-users]: ../../user-management#onboarding-new-users